SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 	[Please] No more *warning* [please]

 As you might expect, the word "please" is optional.
-Available options for *warning* are: "fuel warnings", "damage warnings", "damage analysis", "weather warnings" (when the assistant Cato is active, it will take the duty for weather warnings).
+Available options for *warning* are: "fuel warnings", "damage warnings", "damage analysis", "weather warnings" (when the Assistant Cato is active, it will take the duty for weather warnings).
 After you have disabled one of the warnings (all are enabled by default), you can reenable it with the following command:

 	[Please] Give me *warning* [please]